ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Does University of Nebraska-Lincoln Have Services For Students With Disabilities?

-✅ University of Nebraska-Lincoln offers services for students with disabilities.
+🟨 Check with University of Nebraska-Lincoln directly for information on any possible available services for students with disabilities.

-✅ University of Nebraska-Lincoln has distance learning options for students who are interested in taking classes online.
+✅ University of Nebraska-Lincoln true for students who are interested in taking classes online.

-✅ University of Nebraska-Lincoln offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ University of Nebraska-Lincoln true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 Does University of Nebraska-Lincoln Have An Honors Program?

-✅ University of Nebraska-Lincoln offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.
+✅ University of Nebraska-Lincoln true for highly-qualified applicants, but false.
 Students must complete a senior project if they are in the Honors Program at University of Nebraska-Lincoln.

 Does University of Nebraska-Lincoln Require Internships?